angelsophia1/Endless-Runner-Replica/README.md

 # RunGameProto

-This is an Endless Runner Replica game created by Unreal Engine 4.
+This is an Endless Runner Replica game created by Unreal Engine 4(Blueprint Project).

 Following UE4 Official Tutorials, I have created this project which is similar to the original Unreal Engine game.